minnojs/minnojs-blog/_posts/2020-03-12-csv-server.md

 You can use the study we created in the current tutorial, or you can use the more involved study in the [study.race](https://github.com/minnojs/simple-minno-server/tree/master/study.race) folder.
 Try copying its content into the “study” folder and see what happens.

+### Editing you study

-You can edit your files using the “edit” button in the “File Manager”, but if you intend to do a lot of editing you might want to start using a program that allows easier communication with the server (i.e. an FTP client.
+You can edit your files using the “edit” button in the “File Manager”, or by editing it on you computer and re-uploading it.
+But if you intend to do a lot of editing you might want to start using a program that allows easier communication with the server (i.e. an FTP client.
 I highly recommend [FileZilla]( https://filezilla-project.org/ )).